Eurovision Song Contest 2022: Bidding phase

 Host broadcaster RAI launched the bidding process on 7 July 2021.
 In the first phase of this process, any interested cities were to present their bid through certified email by 12 July, after which RAI and the EBU would proceed to send all of them a bid book with more detailed requirements for the cities to submit their plans for review.

 On 9 July 2021, the city of Turin officially announced its bid.
 On the same day, the city of Pesaro did the same, proposing the Vitrifrigo Arena as a possible venue to host the event.
 They were followed by Bologna and Jesolo on 12 July, and Rimini and Bertinoro (jointly with Forlì and Cesena) on 13 July.
 On 13 July, RAI announced that 17 cities had submitted their bid for hosting the contest and would be provided the following day with the bid books.
 They had until 4 August to draft and submit their detailed plans, which 11 cities did.
 On 24 August, it was reported that Bologna, Milan, Pesaro, Rimini and Turin would be the cities left in the running to host the contest.

-The choice among them was meant to be announced by the end of August; however, this did not happen, and in mid-September Stefano Coletta, director of Rai 1, stated that the selection was behind time to ensure "transparency and precision".
+The choice among them was meant to be announced by the end of August; however, this did not materialise, and in mid-September Stefano Coletta, director of Rai 1, stated that the selection was behind time to ensure "transparency and precision".
 On 8 October 2021, the EBU and RAI announced Turin as the host city, with the PalaOlimpico as the chosen venue for the contest.